Hip-Hop Dance Competition Formats

 Hip-hop dance competitions fall into four main formats: choreography crew routines (HHI-style, scored by judges on technique and creativity), solo/duo battles (Juste Debout-style, bracket elimination with freestyle rounds), crew battles (freestyle crew-vs-crew with callouts), and showcase events (performance-focused, often invitation-only).
 Each format has distinct rules, judging criteria, and age/style categories.

 Hip Hop International (HHI) is the largest organized choreography crew competition worldwide, running since 2002.
-Crews prepare rehearsed routines (2-4 minutes) and perform on stage before a judging panel.
+Crews prepare rehearsed routines (2–4 minutes) and perform on stage before judges.
 Scores are based on technique, creativity, staging, synchronization, and overall performance.
 HHI runs national qualifiers in 50+ countries, culminating in the World Hip Hop Dance Championship in the USA.
-Crews must stay within their registered member count, and routines cannot include props or acrobatics that overshadow the dancing.
+Crews must stay within their registered member count, and routines can't include props or acrobatics that overshadow the dancing.
 The format rewards precision, formations, and showmanship over raw freestyle ability.
+Age is determined as of December 31 of the competition year.
+HHI also features MiniCrew (3–4 members, all ages) for younger or smaller groups.
+Music cannot contain explicit or uncensored content — even "censored" words that still sound like profanity will result in judging deductions, and event organizers can refuse inappropriate tracks.

 | Category | Ages | Crew Size | Routine Length |